Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/misc/hosting.md

 - Add your configuration file then build the project.

 >[!NOTE]
-> If you have folders such as `bin/` and `obj/` from your prior builds on Windows, delete those by running, `rm -rf bin/ obj/` as without doing so, will result in an error.
+> If you have folders such as `bin/` and `obj/` from your prior builds on your PC, delete those by running `rm -rf bin/ obj/`.
+You might run into issues otherwise.

 ## Profit